Dosage Form: tablet, orally disintegrating

 A clonazepam Medication Guide must be given to the patient each time clonazepam is dispensed, as required by law.
 Patients should be instructed to take clonazepam only as prescribed.
 Physicians are advised to discuss the following issues with patients for whom they prescribe clonazepam:Risks from Concomitant Use With Opioids

-Inform patients and caregivers that potentially fatal additive effects may occur if clonazepam is used with opioids and not to use such drugs concomitantly unless supervised by a health care provider [see Warnings and Precautions; Drug Interactions].Dose Changes:
+Inform patients and caregivers that potentially fatal additive effects may occur if clonazepam is used with opioids and not to use such drugs concomitantly unless supervised by a health care provider (see WARNINGS: Risks from Concomitant Use With Opioids and PRECAUTIONS: Drug Interactions).Dose Changes:

 To assure the safe and effective use of benzodiazepines, patients should be informed that, since benzodiazepines may produce psychological and physical dependence, it is advisable that they consult with their physician before either increasing the dose or abruptly discontinuing this drug.Interference With Cognitive and Motor Performance: